Oh My Food Recipes

 What is red bean soup?

-Red bean soup is a popular Chinese dessert mostly in China, Taiwan, and southeast Asia.
-In Chinese, it also called hong dou tang (紅豆湯).
+Red bean soup is also called adzuki bean soup.
+It is a popular Asian dessert mostly in China, Taiwan, Japan, Korea and southeast Asia.
+In Chinese mandarin, it called hong dou tang (紅豆湯).
+Also, in Cantonese, we called it hung4 dau6 sha1 (紅豆沙).
 It categorized as dessert, tang shui (糖水).
-And, it literally translated as sugar water or sweet soup.
+Literally it translates as sugar water or sweet soup like sweet mung bean soup, taro sago, black glutinous rice dessert, black sesame soup and mango sago pomelo.

+Traditionally, in Cantonese cuisine hong dou tang (紅豆湯) is made of rock sugar, water, red beans and dried mandarin peels.
+Red beans are also called adzuki beans.
+It's a kind of mung bean in red color.
 Most of the time people like to use rock sugar or sliced brown sugar to make sweet soup.
 However, you can use brown sugar and it tastes great as well.

 hong dou tang ingredients

 • Sauté for 30-40 mins until it thickens.
 Remember to stir it once a while to prevent the bottom from burning.
 (It depends what viscosity you want.
-The longer time it takes for sauté, the thicker it becomes.)
+The longer it takes for sauté, the thicker it becomes.)

 FAQs: